Amir-mirgeloybayat/Kotlin-for-Java-Developers/README.md

 A helpful link, if you'd like to read the documentation and learn by example: https://play.kotlinlang.org/byExample/01_introduction/01_Hello%20world

+My notes start from the second week of the course.
+Nothing to worry about, you haven't missed anything big.
+The first week is just on some introductory material which could be gone over more in depth on: https://kotlinlang.org/

-I will be posting my personal notes from the class for other enthusiastic coders.
+I will be posting my personal notes from the second week and on for other enthusiastic coders.
 Happy coding!
+- Amir Mirgeloybayat